ehogberg/noaa/ROADMAP.md

 ### BACKLOG
 - Move Migratus operations into a setting that honors environment configs.
-- Identify what we actually need from Clarity and pluck it from the report as part of attach-clarity-report in generation.
-- Get the actual text used for the templates
-- Include originating bank as a qualifier for template choice
 - Store delivery status as part of NOAA during delivery pass